ktran41/SimpleTweet/README.md

 ## Notes

-I exceeded the rate limit for the Twitter API several times.
+I exceeded the rate limit for the Twitter API several times while testing out the app.
+I paused recording the gif twice to protect my private Twitter account information and to wait to refresh the page for something new to appear.

 ## Open-source libraries used